Embryo Adoption Frequently Asked Questions

 How many embryos do I get?

-The program offers patients the opportunity to use one or two embryos with the transfer.
-Two embryos will increase the chances of success but will also increase the chances of a twin pregnancy.
-Patients will discuss the chances of the program and risks with Dr. V and his staff before making a decision.
+The program offers patients the opportunity to use one embryo at a time.
+Patients will discuss the chances of the program and risks with the doctor and his staff before making a decision.

 What stage are the embryos?